8 min read

 Vanessa adds, “The more space you take up, the more contagious you are.”
 Now, that doesn’t mean walking into a room like a giant monster with your hands up or doing the superwoman pose (which can seem a little aggressive in a social setting).

-But be attune to your body so that when you do feel out of place, you can adjust your body language in a way that will give you the boost in confidence you need.
+But be attuned to your body so that when you do feel out of place, you can adjust your body language in a way that will give you the boost in confidence you need.

-Try this: Vanessa suggests a natural, yet effective way to shape your body language:
+Try this: Vanessa suggests a natural yet effective way to shape your body language:

 • Lower your shoulders down and back.